NickGrunert/master-thesis/modules/03_truth_compare.typ

     This score is calculated by dividing the sum of the given scores by two to create an output score.
     As previously mentioned, our objective is not to achieve equal prioritization of recall, which is often referred to as "completeness," and precision, which is often referred to as "correctness."
     Consequently, the formula presented in @formula:fß will be employed.
-    The Fß score is a generalization of the F1 score that incorporates a weighting coefficient, ß, into the formula @Fß.
+    The $F_ß$ score is a generalization of the F1 score that incorporates a weighting coefficient, ß, into the formula @Fß.
     This modification enables the dynamic prioritization of either input.

     Given the necessity to prioritize precision, the $F_0.5$ score will be employed, representing the $F_ß$ score when $ß = 0.5$.
-    The calculation of these values for exact matches results in a score of $F_0.5≈0.887$.
-This figure offers a clear illustration of the bias, as an even valuation would yield a score of approximately $F_1≈0.75$.
-This observation serves to underscore the impact of the bias.
+    Executed on the example segmentation from @fig:truth_compare:completeness:a the difference in resulting score is $F_0.5≈0.887$ compared to $F_1≈0.75$, which clearly illustrates that this change indeed has the expected impact of biasing towards the recall metric.

     While it may seem logical to exclude the completeness from this calculation altogether, it is useful for enhancing the comparability with the scoring system.
     In essence, our objective is to utilize this as a metric to assess the reliability of the scoring system.
     Given that the algorithm employs a positive and negative scoring system, this approach is a logical one.
-    Nonetheless, it could be argued that the elimination of the negative score could similarly yield a non negative outcome, as the theoretical irrelevance of missing pixels was elucidated at the beginning of this chapter.
+    Nonetheless, it could be argued that the elimination of the negative score could similarly yield a non negative outcome, as the theoretical irrelevance of missing pixels was discussed at the beginning of this chapter.
     Notwithstanding, the decision was made to not exclude recall, using the $F_0.5$ score when calculating the final scores out of positive and negative scores.
     This introduces a bias in favor of surfaces being correct and mitigates the impact of missing surface area.